LIdeVries/Lowest_common_multiple_finder/README.md

 # Lowest_common_multiple_finder
-Takes multiple input's and finds the lowest common multiple for these
+Takes multiple inputs and finds the lowest common multiple for these